 Farming chemistry works hard to protect our food supply and health.
 The chemical listed below is registered in varying chemical formulations for maximum performance, safety, and environmental health.
 It has been listed as exempt under residue tolerance, meaning no resulting residue in or on food grown after soil treatment with this fumigant.

-Trade Names: CHLOROPICIN 100, PIC PLUS
+Trade Names: CHLOROPICIN 100, PIC PLUS, STRIKE

 Safely Used Since: 1920s